 Note: Funding is limited; pre-qualification is highly encouraged.

-Homebuyer assistance funds for the 2023 and 2024 flood events will be available for reservation starting November 10, 2025.
+Homebuyer assistance funds for the 2023 and 2024 flood events are available for reservation.

 2023 Qualifying Disaster Areas